zackforbing/ruby-submissions/1511/rush_hour.md

 ## Evaluation Rubric

-The project will be assessed with the following rubric:
+The project will be assessed with the following rubric

 #### 1. Functional Expectations